AdaCore/ada-spark-rfcs/considered/parenthesis_container_aggregates.rst

 Ada 202X introduces a new aggregate notation.
 From a user perspective, everything you already know for arrays is valid for containers.
 There are a couple of relatively rare cases that you need to be aware of:

 - Empty aggregate are now market (null <name of the type>).
-This notation works will all kinds of aggregates (record, arrays, containers) and should be preferred.
+This notation works with all kinds of aggregates (record, arrays, containers) and should be preferred.
 - Positional singletons used to be illegal.
 They are now allowed if qualified after the type of the object.
-This notation works will all kinds of aggregates  (record, arrays, containers).
+This notation works with all kinds of aggregates  (record, arrays, containers).
 - In case of visibility to the full view of a record which is also a container, the compiler will resolve ambiguities by the types, number and names of the components in the aggregate as it would do with usual subprogram overloading rules.
 If it’s not possible to resolve the ambiguity, the user will need to qualify the aggregate to be either a record aggregate (<type>’Record) or a container